Ext-Creators/discord-ext-ipc/README.rst

 discord-ext-ipc
 ===============

-An IPC extension allowing for the communication between a discord.py bot and an asynchronous web-framework (i.e. Quart or aiohttp.web)
+An IPC extension allowing for the communication between a discord.py bot and an asynchronous web-framework (i.e. Quart or aiohttp.web).
+Easily create discord bot dashboards within python.

 Installation
 ------------